KennethTM/macro_inv_id/README.md

 ### Camera

-The input image feed for the GUI should be a webcam, camera from a microscope, etc. If the camera cannot be opened, try another device index using the command line options.
+The input image feed for the GUI should be a webcam, camera from a microscope, etc. If the camera cannot be opened (e.g. OpenCV error or exception), try another device index using the command line options.

 Different resolutions of the input feed can be accommodated depending device/camera.